Pre-Ball Dance Class Dates:

 No partner is necessary and no dance experience required.
 Many guests come solo, and many have never danced before.
 A dance partner is easily acquired, as it was commonplace in this period for people to dance with different partners over the course of an evening.

 Dance lessons are very stongly recommended, even for returning guests, so that you can arrive at the ball ready to dance, just like you would have done in 1815.
 The dance lessons build community and are an essential part of the Ball experience.
 New Ball goers are asked to attend *at least one class*, so as to not impede the enjoyment of those who have invested in learning all of the dances.

 (Please read the Lesson Details below.)

 English Regency Era dress (c.
-1800 – 1820) is mandatory, and the use of cell phones is not permitted in the Provencher Ball Room.
+1800 – 1820) (or a reasonable facsimile) is mandatory, and the use of cell phones is not permitted in the Ball Room.

 Q: Do I need to bring a DANCE PARTNER to the classes or to the Ball?
 May I attend the lessons and Ball solo or with a friend?A: You can come solo or with a friend!
 You do not need to come with a dance partner.
 The style of dance we will do is called English Country Dance and is not the same as Ballrooom Dancing.
 Many people choose to attend the Ball on their own and couples of all descriptions are welcome.

 Q: Are DANCE LESSONS mandatory? (**PLEASE READ**)